josecampuzano/WeLoveMovies/README.md

 Run ``` npm install ``` to install the project.

-Visit the following [repository](https://github.com/Thinkful-Ed/starter-movie-front-end) if you would like to see your project connected to a frontend application:
+Visit this [repository](https://github.com/Thinkful-Ed/starter-movie-front-end) if you would like to see the project connected to the frontend application.

-Starter Code: WeLoveMovies
 Instructions are included there on how to get the project up and running.

 ### Built With